Written by Daniel Mariotti

 Project Gallery:

-Prior to collaborating on the “Stand” project, we had also worked with Barbara on the fabrication of “A Path for Water” (2019), commissioned by the City of Phoenix which you can view here.
+Prior to collaborating on the “Stand” project, we worked with Barbara on “A Path for Water” (2019).
+Commissioned by the City of Phoenix.
+View it here.